Marcel Duchamp

 1918

-Leaves "The Large Glass", still unfinished, to Walter Arensberg.
+Leaves The Large Glass, still unfinished, to Walter Arensberg.
 Leaves New York with Yvonne Chastel for nine-month stay in Buenos Aires.

 1919

-Moves from Buenos Aires to Paris where he establishes contact with the Dada group there and creates "L.H.O.O.Q.", a photograph of the "Mona Lisa" with a moustache and a goatee added.
-The act expresses the Dadaists' scorn for the art of the past, which in their eyes is part of the infamy of a civilization that has produced the horrors of the war just ended.
+Moves from Buenos Aires to Paris where he establishes contact with the Dada group there and creates L.H.O.O.Q., a photograph of the Mona Lisa with a moustache and a goatee added.
+The act expresses the Dadaists' scorn for the art of the past.

 1920

 Returns to New York, founds the Société Anonyme, Inc., in New York with Man Ray and Katherine Dreier.
-He creates his female alter ego Rose (later Rrose) Sélavy, first as conceptual, one year later as visual entity.
+He creates his female alter ego Rose (later Rrose) Sélavy, first as a conceptual, then one year later as a visual entity.
 For the next twenty years, he signs his work with this pseudonym.
-As a persona, Rrose Sélavy is to be consistently identified with commercial methods of signifying authorship such as the copyright and the trademark.
-"Fresh Widow", the first work copyrighted by Rrose Sélavy, is built by a carpenter for Duchamp and is a reproduction of a set of French doors.
+As a persona, Rrose Sélavy is consistently identified with commercial methods of signifying authorship such as the copyright and the trademark.
+Fresh Widow, the first work copyrighted by Rrose Sélavy, is built by a carpenter for Duchamp and is a reproduction of a set of French doors.
 By replacing the window panes with black patent leather and titling the work "fresh widow" (a pun on "French window"), Duchamp alludes to the casualties of World War I.

 1921

-Creates works that are to become emblematic of Dada's sensibilities, including "L.H.O.O.Q" and "50 cc Air de Paris".
-He also contributes to the formation of Dada identity when he and Man Ray collaborate on the only issue of "New York Dada".
-Including a mock statement of authorization sent by Tristan Tzara from Paris, the issue was the only official Dada publication to appear in the United States.
+Creates works that are to become emblematic of Dada's sensibilities, including L.H.O.O.Q and 50 cc Air de Paris.
+He also contributes to the formation of Dada identity when he and Man Ray collaborate on the only issue of New York Dada.
+Including a mock statement of authorization sent by Tristan Tzara from Paris, the issue is the only official Dada publication to appear in the United States.

 1923

-Stops working on "The Large Glass".
+Stops working on The Large Glass.
 Moves back to Paris where he remains until 1942, except three brief visits to the US.
 He begins a romantic relationship with Mary Reynolds.
 As the years pass, art activity interests him less and less, but cinema becomes more relevant to him.
-His works to this point are only potential machines, and it is time for him to create machines that are real.
-The first ones are devoted to optics and lead to a short film, "Anemic Cinema" (1926).
-Another work is "Rotary Demisphere" (1925) which experiments with the visual tricks produced by forms in motion.
-With these and other products, he acts as a kind of amateur engineer.
-The modesty of his results is a way by which he can ridicule the ambitions of industry.
-The rest of the time he is absorbed in chess playing, even taking part in international tournaments.
+After years of sketching out ideas for theoretical machines, he begins building three-dimensional, functional machines such as Rotary Demisphere (1925) which experiments with the visual tricks produced by forms in motion.
+His first works in this medium are devoted to optics and inspire him to create a short film, Anemic Cinema (1926).
+With these and other products, he acts as a kind of amateur engineer; the modesty of his results is a way by which he can ridicule the ambitions of industry.
+He devotes an increasing amount of time to playing chess, even participating in international tournaments.

 1926

 Sails to New York to organize a Constantin Brancusi exhibition at Brummer Gallery.
-"The Large Glass" shown publicly for the first time in the International Exhibition of Modern Art, sponsored by the Société Anonyme, Brooklyn Museum, New York.
+The Large Glass is shown publicly for the first time in the International Exhibition of Modern Art, sponsored by the Société Anonyme, Brooklyn Museum, New York.

 1927